 - Artisans who use sandblasting to frost, etch, or carve.

-Sandblasting is particularly hazardous because the initial fracturing of silica particles tends to create dust with higher concentrations.
+Sandblasting is particularly hazardous because the initial fracturing of silica particles tends to create dust with higher concentrations of crystalline silica.
 This highly concentrated dust can create a more severe or immediate lung reaction.

 Can Silicosis Be Prevented?

 Silicosis is a preventable disease.
-Sadly, many people are exposed to harmful silica dust without realizing the danger.
+Sadly, many people who suffer exposure to harmful silica dust do not realize the danger.
 Others are exposed due to poor safety in their work environments, or not being provided with personal protective equipment (PPE) like a respirator.

 Due to the known risks of silica dust exposure, some countries have banned use of silica sand as an abrasive.
 In the U.S., silica sand is not banned, but the Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH) have established guidelines and exposure limits.

-That means that work environments must be monitored to ensure that silica dust levels do not exceed a certain level.
+That means that employers must monitor work environments to ensure that silica dust readings do not exceed a certain level.
 If silica levels are higher than the permissible limit, then employers must take steps to ensure compliance.
 Employers must also make sure that employees have PPE when silica dust is present in the air.

 To prevent sandblasting silicosis, it is also recommended that employers consider the following lines of defense: